Gabacles/hackaton-fiap/README.md

 ## 🎯 Problem & Vision

 Teachers in public schools often spend valuable personal time creating lesson materials and searching for supplementary resources.
-Research shows that over three‑quarters of teachers build their own materials and 78 % turn to the internet for supplementary materials【353419263248785†L68-L90】.
-At the same time, technology is increasingly seen as essential to classroom instruction, yet teachers need tools with ready‑made content and time‑saving workflows【308748868467740†L173-L223】.
-Common pain points include time management, communication gaps with students and families and limited access to engaging digital resources【877928689073630†L66-L76】.
+Research shows that over three‑quarters of teachers build their own materials and 78 % turn to the internet for supplementary materials.
+At the same time, technology is increasingly seen as essential to classroom instruction, yet teachers need tools with ready‑made content and time‑saving workflows.
+Common pain points include time management, communication gaps with students and families and limited access to engaging digital resources.

 EduShare addresses these issues by giving teachers a single space to create quizzes (activities), share digital resources and instantly publish them to students.
 Students log in to access the latest activities, take quizzes and explore shared links.
 The platform is designed to be intuitive and accessible so that teachers can spend less time on logistics and more time on teaching.